 Consult the PINTRA page of the Human Resources Department for more information.
 In case of personal questions, contact your administration officer in the Human Resources Department.

 Confidentiality during the preparation of your PhD

 If you are working with external partners during the preparation of your PhD (e.g. a company or other knowledge institution) then you should probably make some agreements beforehand about publications, confidentiality and intellectual property rights regarding the research results.
-The Valorisation Office of the Department of Research Affairs & Innovation will provide the necessary support and draw up an agreement.
+The Valorisation Office of Research, Innovation and Valorisation Antwerp (RIVA) will provide the necessary support and draw up an agreement.

 If you believe that certain research results in your PhD thesis could be valorised or used in a commercial application, please contact the Valorisation Office.
 It may be worth protecting them with a patent application.